Optical flame detectors

 These fire-outbreak monitoring units are particularly efficient for hydrocarbon - combustible gas - (fuel, gasoline, jet fuel), methane, LPG, hydrogen, polypropylene fire detection as well as paper fire in printing plants for example.

-different types of optical flame detector sensor
+Different types of flame detectors

-.
-UV flame detector – made with a UV sensitive sensor.
+- UV flame detector – made with a UV sensitive sensor.
 It generates an output signal based on the radiation and compares it to an accurately calculated reference.

-.
-IR flame detector – composed of an IR sensor sensitive to CO2 exhausted by fire.
+- IR flame detector – composed of an IR sensor sensitive to CO2 exhausted by fire.

-.
-UV IR flame detector – made up of an UV sensitive sensor combined to an IR sensor for the detection of hydrocarbons, hydrogen and metal flames with a high-speed response time (<150 msec).
+- UV IR flame detector – made up of an UV sensitive sensor combined to an IR sensor for the detection of hydrocarbons, hydrogen and metal flames with a high-speed response time (<150 msec).
 It requires a simultaneous response of both sensitive units.

-.
-IR3 flame detector – three pyro-electric sensors detect the IR radiations related to different emission peaks.
+- IR3 flame detector – three pyro-electric sensors detect the IR radiations related to different emission peaks.
 The IR3 sensor for hydrocarbons flame monitoring is immune to sunray.

-.
-IR4 flame detector – a combination of 4 infrared sensors to detect hydrocarbons and hydrogen flames 5 to 65 meters away.
+- IR4 flame detector – a combination of 4 infrared sensors to detect hydrocarbons and hydrogen flames 5 to 65 meters away.